Jumper78/Mailu/docs/dns.rst

 dashboard at https://example.com/admin/domain/details/example.com.
 Click on `regenerate keys` and add the required records to your DNS provider.
 If you've enabled DKIM/SPF / DMARC and haven't added these entries, your mail might not get delivered.

+More information about the DNS entries can be found in the documentation of the :ref:`webadministration`.